captainaraf/captainaraf/README.md

 # 👋 Hello, World!
 I'm Araf!

 ### 👨‍💻 About Me
 Hi!
-I'm a passionate developer, born at the end of September, and currently 15 years old.
+I'm a passionate developer, born in the end of September, and currently 15 years old.
 I started my coding journey in 2020 and have been exploring the endless possibilities of technology ever since.

 ---